appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```

 ### AutoScaler
-In this release, we are introducing PgpoolAutoscaler, a Kubernetes Custom Resource Definition (CRD) that supports auto scaling for Pgpool.
-This allows you to configure auto scaling for Pgpool based on cpu, memory and nodeTopology.
+In this release, we are introducing `PgpoolAutoscaler`, a Kubernetes Custom Resource Definition (CRD) that supports auto-scaling for Pgpool.
+This allows you to configure auto-scaling for Pgpool based on cpu, memory and nodeTopology.
 An example YAML is provided below:
 ```yaml
 apiVersion: autoscaling.kubedb.com/v1alpha1
 kind: PgpoolAutoscaler